hustf/StopsAndTimetables.jl/README.md

 end
 ```

-Examples of traversing trees can be found in [EzXML.jl](https://github.com/JuliaIO/EzXML.jl).
+If you choose to traverse the xml trees instead, find examples in [EzXML.jl](https://github.com/JuliaIO/EzXML.jl).